ricaun-io/ricaun.ILRepack/README.md

 ```

 ## Todo
-- [ ] Add option to ignore specific assembly/dependencies in the ILRepack.
+- [x] Add option to ignore specific assembly/dependencies in the ILRepack.
+- [ ] Add support to ignore assembly/dependencies in the ILRepack using start, Example: `Newtonsoft.*`.
-- [ ] Delete dependencie debug file from the output.
+- [ ] Delete dependencies debug file from the output.
 - [ ] Remove dependencies to be copy from the output.

 ## Release